dreamportdev/Osdev-Notes/Build_Process/GNUMakefiles.md

 include extras.mk
 ```

-This would place the contents of the included file *at the line where it was included*.
+This would place the contents of the included file (extras.mk) *at the line where it was included*.
 This means the usual top to bottom reading of a makefile is followed as well.
-This works similar to how `#define` works in C/C++.
+You can think of this as how `#define` works in C/C++, it's a glorified copy-and-paste mechanism.

-One import note about using `import` is to remember that the included file will run with the current directly of the file that uses import, not the directly of the where the included file is.
+One *import*ant note about using `import` is to remember that the included file will run with the current working directory of the file that used the import, not the directly of the where the included file is.

 You can also run `make` itself as part of a command to build a target.
 This opens the door to a whole new world of makefiles calling further makefiles and including othes.